joasyannick/wp-papillon-journey/.github/ISSUE_TEMPLATE/feature-request.md

 ### Feature Request

-A brief explanation of what the feature is, what it does, and what it doesn’t include.
+Provide a brief explanation of what the feature is, what it does, and what it doesn’t include.

 Example: Add a toggle for Dark Mode, allowing users to switch between Light Mode and Dark Mode.
 This will reduce eye strain, especially in low-light environments, and improve usability for users who prefer darker themes.
-This is not requesting a full theme system.
+This does not include a full theme system.

 ### Current Pains